smatechnologies/ibm-i-agent-docs/docs/commands-utilities/lsam-operations.md

 splash display to appear first, or the LSAMENU command processor program to go directly to the LSAM menu system without a splash display.

-The actual STRSMA or LSAMENU command, or either command\'s processor program, could also be used to link directly into the LSAM menu system from another menu system.
+The actual STRSMA or LSAMENU command, or either command's processor program, could also be used to link directly into the LSAM menu system from another menu system.